manyfranks/woo-api/README.md

 # WooCommerce API Call with Custom Fields

-This is a basic add_action script for Woocommerce that lets you pass along custom field data.
+This is a basic add_action script for Woocommerce that lets you pass along custom field data to your API.

 ## Installation

-Add this to your functions.php file or a snippets plugin.
+Add this to your functions.php file or a code snippets plugin.

 ## Notes

-This script will scan new Woocommerce orders for any products with a category tag 'API' then build a payload which includes custom data that a customer enters on the product page, such as a text field or text area.
+This script will scan every new Woocommerce order for any products with a category tag 'API' then build a payload which includes custom field data that a customer enters on the product page, such as a text field or text area.

-The payload is passed to the API via POST and success/fail metadata is created on the order id page.
+The payload is passed to the API via POST and success/fail metadata is created on the woocommerce order page.

 Logs and error data are stored in woocommerce > status > logs > api-logs